kelby/dero/apike-hu-duan/walletapi/db.md

     // see this https://godoc.org/golang.org/x/crypto/pbkdf2
     type KDF struct {
         Hashfunction string `json:"hash"` //"SHA1" currently only sha1 is supported
         Keylen       int    `json:"keylen"`
         Iterations   int    `json:"iterations"`
         Salt         []byte `json:"salt"`
     }

+钱包对象

     // this is stored in disk in encrypted form type Wallet struct {
         Version semver.Version `json:"version"` // database version
         Secret  []byte         `json:"secret"`  // actual unlocker to the DB, depends on password from user, stored encrypted
         // secret key used to encrypt all DB data ( both keys and values )
         // this is always in encrypted form

         KDF KDF `json:"kdf"`

         account           *Account //`json:"-"` // not serialized, we store an encrypted version  // keys, seed language etc settings
         Account_Encrypted []byte   `json:"account_encrypted"`

         pbkdf2_password []byte // used to encrypt metadata on updates master_password []byte // single password which never changes

         Daemon_Endpoint   string `json:"-"` // endpoint used to communicate with daemon Daemon_Height     uint64 `json:"-"` // used to track  daemon height  ony if wallet in online Daemon_TopoHeight int64  `json:"-"` // used to track  daemon topo height  ony if wallet in online

         wallet_online_mode bool // set whether the mode is online or offline
         // an offline wallet can be converted to online mode, calling.
         // SetOffline() and vice versa using SetOnline
         // used to create transaction with this fee rate,
         //if this is lower than network, then created transaction will be rejected by network dynamic_fees_per_kb uint64
         quit                chan bool // channel to quit any processing go routines

         db *bolt.DB // access to DB

         rpcserver *RPCServer // reference to RPCserver

         id string // first 8 bytes of wallet address , to put into logs to identify different wallets in case many are active

         transfer_mutex sync.Mutex // to avoid races within the transfer
         //sync.Mutex  // used to syncronise access
         sync.RWMutex
     }